jundalisay/superbnetlify/content/en/faq.md

 {{< /r >}}

 {{< l ava="sp" >}}
 Because we absorb all data, information, and human knowledge, even from Asia, Africa, Hinduism, Buddhism, Taoism, even human information about aliens.

 Hinduism, Buddhism, and Taoism allow other dimensions by default.

 Even Islam has the concept of [Jinns](/research/mohammad/quran/sura-072).
 This gives us a bigger data set from which we can test their own principles on our reality.

 This is different from Roman philosophy which has no metaphysics to allow other dimensions.
+Notice how Roman gods just mirror human characteristics.
 {{< /l >}}

 {{< r ava="asker" >}}